 Ruta Lepina PhD Researcher in Law, EUI

-Marco Lippi Assistant Professor at the University of Modena and Reggio Emilia, expert in artificial intelligence, machine learning, and natural language processing home page
+Marco Lippi Associate Professor at the University of Modena and Reggio Emilia, expert in artificial intelligence, machine learning, and natural language processing home page

 Przemysław Pałka Until July 2018 Research Associate, EUI.
 Currently a Fellow in Private Law, Yale Law School.
 Consumer law and personal data protection law expert, home page